Lifestyle Fortress

 William Shakespeare captured this idea in Romeo and Juliet when he wrote, “That which we call a rose / By any other name would smell as sweet.”

-What the Name Yeshua Means
+What the Name Yeshua Really Means in the Bible

 jesus movie baptism